marineLM/NeuMiss_sota/README.md

 ```

 ## Use NeuMiss
-The NeuMiss block is implemented in `NeuMissBlock`.
-We also provide `NeuMissMLP`, where the NeuMiss block is chained with an MLP.
-The `NeuMissBlock` can be used like any other PyTorch layer, and can easily be chained with other architectures (ResNets, ...).

 Below, we show how to train `NeuMissMLP` on a simple synthetic dataset.

 Import the required modules.